Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Discussion

 \subsection{NPDEs for AI}

-In this work, we propose a general NPDEs as shown in Eq. (\ref{neuralPDE}).
-It can be considered as a fundamental equation for an AI systems, for example, a synergetic learning systems described with nonlinear RDEs \cite{Synergetic2019}.
+In this work, we propose general NPDEs as shown in Eq.~(\ref{neuralPDE}).
+It can be considered as a fundamental equation for PAI systems, for example, synergetic learning systems described with nonlinear RDEs~\cite{Synergetic2019}.